Paulette Leaphart

 Paulette Leaphart (born 1966) is an American woman who gained national attention through her self-advocacy as a breast cancer survivor and 1,000 mile walk for awareness.
-Many aspects of her life story have fallen under scrutiny due to an investigative report published by CNN in March 2017.

 Personal life

-Leapheart was born on June 27, 1966 She has eight children; four adopted and four biological.
+Leapheart was born on June 27, 1966.
+She has eight children; four adopted and four biological.
 Her oldest daughter, Porsha Cummings, 31, said her mother welcomed girls who were no longer acceptable in the foster care system due to age.
 She ran a day care out of her home, and gave special rates to parents who couldn't afford care.
 According to Cummings, Leapheart even took in foster children and paid for their private education.

 "Sometimes my mom gives so much she gets hurt," Cummings said.
 "Her intentions are always pure."

 Leapheart owned a day care in Virginia for just under two years before persuading two women from her church to invest in the business.
 According to court documents, Leapheart had defaulted on her lease and “fraudulently represented” the worth of her business at $200,000.
 The plaintiffs were awarded more than $100,000 but never saw any restitution from Leapheart.

 In 2014, Leaphart said she woke up from a dream one morning and heard God say to her that she had breast cancer.
 According to medical records, Leaphart had a 0.7 cm cancerous tumor in her right breast, and a six sentinel lymph node on her right side that tested positive for cancer.
 Although she claimed to have cancer in her left breast, the left breast was benign.
 As well, Leaphart on occasion talked about the cancer metastasizing to other organs in her body; however, no medical records could be obtained to substantiate this claim.

 Although there are skeptics who have made accusations that she did not have cancer at all, Leaphart did in fact have cancer.
 She had a double mastectomy two days before Valentine's Day in 2014.

 Following her double mastectomy, Leapheart's daughter posted a photo of her scars on Facebook.
 The photo went viral.
 It has been reported that by exposing her scars publicly, Leapheart inspired hundreds of cancer survivors and their family members to share their own stories.

 Eight months after her surgery, Leapheart said that God spoke to her on a beach and told her to remove her shirt.
 It was the first time, she said, that she allowed other people to see her scars.
 “It didn’t just free me that day,” Leapheart recalls, “everybody who witnessed it and saw my scars, they were freed, too.”
 Two women started to cry, she said, and soon the whole beach was applauding.